-The 95 Theses By Martin Luther
+The 95 Theses by Martin Luther is an important document that changed world History.

 Martin Luther single handedly ushered in the Protestant Reformation with the Publication of the Ninety-five Theses or Disputation on the Power of Indulgences in 1517.